Addie L. Wyatt: Ministry and civil rights work

-In 1955, Wyatt was ordained as a Church of God (Anderson, Indiana) minister.
+In 1955, Wyatt was ordained as a Church of God minister.
 Together with her husband, also an ordained Church of God minister, she worked in the ministry and civil rights campaign of Dr. Martin Luther King Jr. and participated in major civil rights marches, including the March on Washington, and the march from Selma to Montgomery, Alabama.
 Wyatt was involved in grassroots civil rights work in Chicago and participated in organizing protests.

 She was a labor adviser to the Southern Christian Leadership Conference (SCLC).
 She served on the Action Committee of the Chicago Freedom Movement.
 In the 1960s, Wyatt was active in Operation Breadbasket, which distributed food to underprivileged people across the United States.

 In 1955, the Wyatts founded the Vernon Park Church of God (Anderson, Indiana) in Chicago.
 The church began in a small, oil stained floor, house garage (located at 90th Vernon in Chicago) with a congregation made up only of the Wyatts' children, siblings and a few close faithful friends.
 In 1984, Wyatt became a full-time minister, and was appointed by her husband to serve as Co-Pastor of the church, working faithfully alongside him.
 The couple's ministry together spanned 44 years, during which time the Wyatts' church matriculated from the small house garage, to a storefront above a furniture store on 74th Cottage Grove (Chicago), from there on to their first church built from the ground at 7653 S. Maryland Avenue (Chicago), and then finally on to their second church built from the ground located at 9011 S. Stony Island Avenue (Chicago), which included a 1000-seat Sanctuary edifice with classrooms and an industrial sized kitchen.
 It was at this location that the Wyatts pastored faithfully until illness overtook their bodies, causing them to retire from pastoring in 2000.
 Although retired from pastoring, the Wyatts continued to faithfully attend and serve within their church worship services until their deaths.
 In 1999, Wyatt was the founder and CEO of the Wyatt Family Community Center in Chicago, the church's multipurpose community center which served the community and the nation through its diverse programming for families.

 Wyatt was a founding member of the National Organization for Women.

 Wyatt was a co-founded of the Coalition of Labor Union Women with Willa Mae Sudduth in 1974.